menu

-Unlike some cities, Squaw Lake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Squaw Lake are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Squaw Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Squaw Lake is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Squaw Lake who work in healthcare suport services (19.05%), personal care services (16.67%), and management occupations (14.29%).

 Also of interest is that Squaw Lake has more people living here who work in computers and math than 95% of the places in the US.

-Squaw Lake’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Squaw Lake’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Squaw Lake has relatively fewer families with younger children, and/or college students.
 Combined, this makes Squaw Lake a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Despite being a small city, Squaw Lake has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Squaw Lake, a lot of people use the bus to get to work every day though Squaw Lake is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The population of Squaw Lake has a very low overall level of education: only 8.33% of people over 25 hold a 4-year college degree or higher.